 Know your risk: The best way to protect yourself from lightning is to avoid the threat.
 You simply don’t want to be caught outside in a storm.
 Check the weather forecast regularly, sign up for local alerts from emergency management officials, and get an All Hazards NOAA Weather Radio.

 Take action: When thunder roars, go indoors!
 Have a lightning safety plan, and cancel or postpone activities early if thunderstorms are expected.
 Get to a safe place before the weather becomes threatening.
 Substantial buildings and hard-topped vehicles are safe options.
 Rain shelters, small sheds, and open vehicles are NOT safe.
-Stay indoors for 30 minutes after the last thunder clap.
 Once indoors, do not use corded phones and don’t touch plumbing, and electrical equipment such as computers and kitchen appliances.

 Be a force of nature: Building a Weather-Ready Nation requires the action of each and every one of us.
 Once you have taken action, tell your family, friends, school staff, and co-workers about how they can avoid the danger of lightning.
 Studies show that individuals need to receive messages a number of ways before acting – be one of those sources.
 Social media provides is a good way to model preparedness actions for others.